The Unsharp Mask filter part 4: Why "Unsharp Mask"?

 Creating light halos…

 We are now looking at a mostly black image, with a number of small light edges and spots.
 This is an important intermediate state, so let me zoom in on what happened so far.
 The Subtract blend mode subtracts RGB pixel values of the current layer from what’s underneath.
+It's underneath minus current.
 In our case, it subtracts Blurred from Original.
 Negative values are of course not possible and replaced by 0.

 So the spots and stripes are pixels that get darkened by the blur.
 Lighter pixels surrounded by darker ones.
 Remember how the sharpening was done?
 Lighter pixels surrounded by darker ones got lightened, to make them even more stand out.
 So let’s apply the inverse of what we just did.
 In other words, add (i.e. make lighter) what we are now looking at to the original image.
 That will make our light spots and edges even lighter.